simbo1905/sprint-planning/README.md

 java -jar ./target/scala-2.10/planning-poker-runnable.jar 127.0.0.1 80
 ```

 N.B.
-You would need to sudo the command to run on port 80 on Mac OSX or Linux secure system (see .openshift/action_hooks/* for RHEL scripts).
+You would need to use sudo to run the command as root to bind the server to port 80 on Mac OSX or Linux (see the "aws" scripts folder for example linux scripts).

 You should see the output: